||Buenos Aires, Argentina

 Prerequisites and Language Requirements

-Students participating in this exchange program must be registered Foster School of Business students in good academic standing and have Spanish proficiency.
+Students participating in this exchange program must be current UW Undergraduates who have completed Spanish 203 or equivalent.

 If you’re looking for a record of how courses from this institution have been transferred in the past, visit the credit equivalency database to help you determine what foreign courses might satisfy your academic needs here at the UW.